dearl1/connect4_AI_vs_AI/README.md

 # connect4 with an AI

+network.py is code that was copied from https://github.com/MichalDanielDobrzanski/DeepLearningPython and altered to suit my requirements.

 Run connect4_as_a_game.py to play as a human vs another human (or play yourself!).

 Any .py file which says file_ at the start is a function which is used by a main script.